 This is one of those recipes that evolved over time and it keeps getting better.
 You don’t need any cooking skills to prepare it, it’s so easy and forgiving to mistakes.
 On top of that it tastes amazing.
-It’s great on its own for those days where you just can’t be bothered or as a base to expand on.
-All you need are some pantry staples, cheese and pasta.
+It’s great on its own for those days where you just can’t be bothered or as a base to expand upon.
+All you need are pantry staples, cheese and pasta.
 I prefer fresh (store-bought) ravioli or tortellini with this, but any kind of pasta will do.

 Feeds 1 / 15-20 minutes cooking time / original recipe